-A. The eukaryotic gene consists of -
+Eukaryotic gene structure The eukaryotic gene consists of -

 - Exons

 - Introns

 - Promoter sequence

 - Termination sequence

 Exons

 - The term exon was coined by Walter Gilbert in 1978. - These are the coding sequences that are first transcribed and then translated which leads to the formation of proteins. - The numbers of exons vary in an organism.